tymyrddin/red-evasion/source/docs/uac/gui.md

 # GUI based bypasses

-These case studies are not usually applicable to real-world scenarios, as they rely on having access to a graphical session, from where the standard UAC can be elevated.
+These case studies are not usually applicable to real-world scenarios, as they rely on having access to a graphical session, from where the standard `UAC` can be elevated.
 These just serve understanding.

 ## msconfig

-To obtain access to a High IL command prompt without passing through UAC:
+To obtain access to a High IL command prompt without passing through `UAC`:

 1. On the target machine open msconfig from the start menu or the "Run" dialog.
-2. Analyse the msconfig process with Process Hacker - Even when no UAC prompt was presented, msconfig runs as a high IL process
+2. Analyse the msconfig process with Process Hacker - Even when no `UAC` prompt was presented, msconfig runs as a high IL process
 3. Navigate to the Tools tab of msconfig to spawn a shell inheriting the msconfig token: Launch a Command Prompt.
 4. Obtain flag